FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ## Structuring the filter group

+After Search Navigation groups offer various parts to interact with.
+They are marked with the `data-container` attribute.

+There are two containers to hold the group's filter items.
+- `data-container="detailedLinks"`
+- `data-container="hiddenLinks"`

-A common After Search Navigation group consists of two basic parts.
-The **detailedLinks** and the **hiddenLinks**.
-The **detailedLinks** are the filter items which should be displayed immediately when the group receives data.
-The **hiddenLinks** instead are the filter items which should stay hidden until they are needed.
-In FACT-Finder you can configure how many items shall appear for each type.
+**detailedLinks** are the filter items which should be displayed immediately when the group receives data.

+**hiddenLinks** are the filter items which should stay hidden until they are needed.

+> Hint
+>
-You can define the structure of your custom filter group through certain predefined attributes.
+> You can configure how many items shall appear for each filter group through your FACT-Finder UI.

+For further interaction there are:
+- `data-container="showMore"`
+- `data-container="showLess"`
+- `data-container="removeFilter"`

+These three elements are optional.
+If you don't define them in your template, they will be generated automatically.

+**showMore** provides a clickable element to expand the **hiddenLinks**.
+It is only visible when there actually are **hiddenLinks** and these are not already expanded.

+**showLess** provides the opposite function by collapsing expanded **hiddenLinks**.

+**removeFilter** allows you to deselect all filters of the ASN group.
+It only appears when there are selected filters that can be deselected.
+That means that if there are only _implicitly_ selected or _fixed_ filters, the **removeFilter** element will not appear.

 ```html
 <ff-asn-group>